Porcelain And Ceramic Tiles – What’s the difference?

 PEI 1 – Very light traffic (rooms with infrequent use, e.g. bathroom)

 PEI 2 – Light traffic (e.g. bathroom and bedroom)

 PEI 3 – Light to moderate traffic (should be suitable for most domestic floors)

 PEI 4 – Moderate to heavy traffic (fine for domestic floors and some commercial applications)

 PEI 5 – Heavy traffic (all domestic/commercial uses with heavy footfall)

-Most ceramic tiles will have a PEI rating over between 3 and 4, while porcelain tiles will usually be harder, with a PEI rating between 3 and 5.
+Typically ceramic tiles will have a PEI rating over between 3 and 4, while porcelain will usually be harder, with a PEI rating between 3 and 5.